3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ## What's next

-While I managed enable Secure Boot on Odroid it would be good to more thoroughly test its security and capability.
+While I managed to enable Secure Boot on Odroid it would be good to more thoroughly test its security and capabilities.
-Some of the questions that I would like to find answers for are whether there really isn't way to overwrite key hash and if it's possible to store more than one.
+Some of the questions that I would like to find answers for are whether there really isn't any way to overwrite the key hash stored in OTP and if it's possible to store more than one.
 OTP has 8k bits of memory based on RK3568 datasheet while hashes are only 256 bits in size so theoretically we could store 32 different hashes.

-Good next step would be to transfer capability of writing hash to OTP from Rockchip U-Boot to mainline U-Boot which would simplify whole implementation quite a bit.
+Good next step would be to upstream capability of writing hash to OTP from Rockchip U-Boot to mainline U-Boot which would simplify whole implementation quite a lot.